Code-Institute-Submissions/T4Tri-triathlon-club/README.md

  * #FFFDDF - This colour will be used as a background colour for sections and as a text colour.
  * #8E689B - This colour will be used on the contact form for added styling.
  * #92579F - This colour will be used as a backgroung behind any images used.
- * #121A18 - This colour will be used as a text colour and also the navigation and footer background colour.
+ * #121A18 - This colour will be used as a text colour also the navigation and footer background colour.

 ### Structure
 I will be building my website with a mobile first mindset using the iPhone 5/SE (320px) as the smallest screen size for styling to look good on.
 The screen size breakpoints that I will be using are from [Bootstrap breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/ "Bootstrap").